spencertipping/tau/m/records.md

 **TODO:** eliminate duplicate lengths for `ka` and `ia` by having indexes be a custom array type

+**TODO:** allow empty marker indexes to indicate that arrays are already sorted in some way

 #### Keyspec
 The keyspec is a symbol that describes the aspect of the data that's being indexed.
 It is currently one of: